MichaelUgwuO/Mechanical-Engineering-Drawings/README.md

 ## Overview

-This repository showcases a collection of mechanical engineering drawings created during the "Fundamentals of Mechanical Engineering Drawings" course.
+This repository showcases a collection of mechanical engineering drawings created during the Fundamentals of Mechanical Engineering Drawings course.
 It serves as a demonstration of my proficiency in reading, interpreting, and documenting engineering designs.
 The drawings illustrate various machine parts, highlighting my ability to detail complex components accurately.

 ## Contents